JustUtahCoders/comunidades-unidas-internal/api-docs/client-interactions.md

 - `serviceId` list can be found `GET /api/services` and more information can be found on the CU Services database can be found in `api-docs/list-services.md`
 - `interactionType` is an enum with the possible values of `inPerson`, `byPhone`, `workshopTalk`, `oneOnOneLightTouch`, `consultation`
 - `location` is an enum with the possible values of `CUOffice`, `consulate`, and `communityEvent`
+- `tags` controls which tags are applied to the interaction.
+Immigration tags control whether information is redacted or not.

 ### Response